Expensify/App/FORMS.md

 ### Focus and Tab Behavior

 All forms should define an order in which the inputs should be filled out, and using tab / shift + tab to navigate through the form should traverse the inputs in that order/reversed order, respectively.
+In most cases this can be achieved by composition, i.e. rendering the components in the correct order.
+If we come across a situation where composition is not enough, we can:

+1. Create a local tab index state
+2. Assign a tab index to each form input
+3. Add an event listener to the page/component we are creating and update the tab index state on tab/shift + tab key press
+4. Set focus to the input with that tab index.

-Pressing the enter key on any focused field should submit the form.
+Additionally, ressing the enter key on any focused field should submit the form.

 ### Modifying User Input on Change